phwl/elec3607-lab/labs/lab1-install/README.md

 1. The **micro-SD card** is inserted into the board’s SD slot.
 2. The **JTAG / SD switch** on the board is set to **SD** mode.
 3. Connect the PROG-UART interface of the AUP-ZU3 board to the host PC via a USB-C cable.
+4. Connect a USB-C ethernet adaptor to the USB 3.0 DRP1 connector on the AUP-ZU3 and the Ethernet connector side to an appropriate network port.

 If you see the **DONE** LED light turn on after powering on the board, congratulations — you have successfully booted the board!